gla-rad/niord-uk/README.md

 * niord-uk/web/src/main/resources/META-INF/persistence.xml

-The second file is only required because quarkus doesn't support all the desirable configuration for hibernate-search using Lucene undexing, i.e. to put all the generated indexes in one directory so we keep everything tidy.
+The second file is only required because quarkus doesn't support all the desirable configuration for hibernate-search using Lucene indexing, i.e. to put all the generated indexes in one directory, so we keep everything tidy.

 In the *application.properties* file you will need to enter the details for